sh1nata-piash1nlin/CNN-pytorch/README.md

 The Animals-10 dataset from Kaggle contains around 28,000 images across 10 animal classes: butterfly, cat, chicken, cow, dog, elephant, horse, sheep, spider, and squirrel.
 It's ideal for image classification tasks and is widely used in computer vision projects and educational settings.
 The images are in JPG format and vary in resolution.

 # SETTING
-For optimizer and learning rate, there are 1 setting that I use:
+For optimizer and learning rate, there are 1 setting that I use: <br>
 ++ SGD optimizer with different learning rates for each different epoch.

 # TRAIN